mborgerson/wiki-export/wiki/Dashboard.md

 If you press a button on the controller or let the message play through to the end -- the Xbox reboots.

+### Parental Control Bypass

+If parental Control is enabled and the password set has been forgotten, all is not lost.
+Use the following sequence:

+1. X, Y, Left trigger, X

+SET PASS CODE, MOVIES and GAMES level can now be modified and the pass code removed if so desired.

 See Also
 --------